본문 바로가기

 According to veterinary sources, some turtles can reduce their metabolism by up to 70% by using stored fat, and certain species have been documented surviving for several months without food.
 For example, studies have shown that red-eared sliders can last 8 to 12 weeks, box turtles up to 90 days, and some herbivorous turtles in hibernation can endure for more than 160 days.

-Experts believe these characteristics are also linked to the turtle’s longevity, as a lower metabolic rate reduces cellular damage and enables lifespans of several decades or more.
-This case is considered a prime example of the advantages possessed by turtles.
+Experts believe these characteristics are also linked to the turtle's longevity.
+A low metabolic rate reduces cellular damage, enabling them to live for several decades or more.
+This case is considered a representative example demonstrating the advantages of turtles in this regard.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.